 The Oregon 20-Inch Replacement Chainsaw Bar & Chain Combo has a Lubritec self-oiling system to keep the chain running smoothly.
 It also has an Intenz tensioning system that enables you to effortlessly make any adjustments that may be needed on the chain.

-Oregon makes a very durable bar that’s easy to install in many different Stihl models.
-We did find that the bar didn’t fit one of the chainsaws that Oregon says it will fit, though.
-There’s no absolute guarantee it will fit all models of chainsaws that Oregon claims it will, and there’s no information on what type of chain is included in the combo, but they are good quality bars that are worth a try.
+Oregon makes a durable bar that’s easy to install on many Stihl models.
+However, we noticed that the bar didn’t fit one of the chainsaws that Oregon says it will fit.
+There’s no absolute guarantee it will fit all models of chainsaws that Oregon claims it will, and there’s no information on the type of chain included in the combo, but they are good quality bars that are worth a try.

 We had an issue with our first delivery of this Oregon bar and chain combo.
 There was no bar in the box, only a chain.
-We returned it and the second one was fine, but when doing some investigating, we found that this seems to be a recurring issue.
+We returned it, and the second one was fine, but when investigating, we found that this seems to be a recurring issue.